Skip to content

 Translator cost0 €0 € (AI included)0 €

-The growth doesn't come from "more ads" but from three simple effects: German buyers find the shop on Google in the first place, Pashto and Dari speakers no longer abandon checkout, and average cart value rises because Iranian restaurant owners finally get bilingual Farsi/German invoices.
+The growth doesn't come from "more ads" but from three simple effects: German buyers find the shop on Google in the first place, Pashto and Dari speakers no longer abandon checkout, and average cart value rises because Iranian restaurant owners can finally order in Farsi and review their order in their own language.

 💡 Key insight